CommunityToolkit/WindowsCommunityToolkit/docs/controls/Menu.md

 **MenuItem** is inheriting from `ItemsControl` and the allowed controls must be derived from `MenuFlyoutItemBase` like `MenuFlyoutSubItem`, `MenuFlyoutItem`, etc...

-To invoke any command on any Menu, MenuItem or MenuFlyoutItem you must use property `InputGestureText` or `AccessKey`
+To invoke any command on any Menu, MenuItem or MenuFlyoutItem you must use property `InputGestureText`

 If the tooltip is allowed on the Menu control when clicking Alt a tooltip with the input gesture text will show\hide.